tkuhlman/blog/ideas.md

   - I need a newer lxc for trusty to work with nesting.
   - Unprivileged means no mknod so I need to download the root FS as mentioned at https://www.stgraber.org/2014/01/17/lxc-1-0-unprivileged-containers/
   - The immutable infrastructure I was working on for Monasca CI could be talked about also, see notes below
+- containers naively and how I haven't touched vagrant since going back to Linux on the desktop.
+I talked about this some in my post about docker for messy pets but could expand on how I have left vagrant behind and haven't minded.
 - Talk about the immutable infrastruce CI environment I built for Monasca.
   - Make sure to pull from much of my philosophy on this found in the Readme for the monasca/ci repo.
   - Talk about velocity of code commits and help the CI environment needs to preserve this.